mongolar/mongolar/README.md

  - default: If all the above routing does not work then the index.html will be served allowing AngularJS to take over routing.

 ###MongoDB
-MongoDb stores stuff like NoSQL
+MongoDb stores stuff like NoSQL Dbs do.

-##This sounds complicated

-It is and it isn't.

 ##Scalable